-- 1. Enroll in at least 6 credit-earning classes each quarter regardless of the number of credits required for graduation. - 2.
-Pass all classes each final grading period.
-Correspondence courses will not count toward regaining eligibility. - 3.
-Have a physical exam form, insurance waiver form, Health & Injury Information Card and Heads Up: Concussions in High School form filled out in the building office for athletics. - 4.
-Have a District Activities Handbook and Team Rules parent acknowledgement form signed by student and parent filed in the building office. - 5.
-Not have been declared ineligible because of a violation of the code of conduct. - 6.
-Meet the residency requirements of the respective state organizations. - 7.
-Meet the IHSAA and IGHSAU requirements for playing on a non-school team stating that the athlete must have written permission from the Principal in order to participate on an outside school team during the sports season that is in progress. - 8.
-Students must attend class.
+1. Enroll in at least 6 credit-earning classes each quarter regardless of the number of credits required for graduation.

+3. Have a physical exam form, insurance waiver form, Health & Injury Information Card and Heads Up: Concussions in High School form filled out in the building office for athletics.

+4. Have a District Activities Handbook and Team Rules parent acknowledgement form signed by student and parent filed in the building office.

+5. Not have been declared ineligible because of a violation of the code of conduct.

+6. Meet the residency requirements of the respective state organizations.

+7. Meet the IHSAA and IGHSAU requirements for playing on a non-school team stating that the athlete must have written permission from the Principal in order to participate on an outside school team during the sports season that is in progress.

+8. Students must attend class.
 A student must be present at school for at least 50% of their scheduled day or have a medical or legal appointment.
 If the school activity requires an early dismissal, the dismissal time would mark the end of the scheduled day.
 Students without a medical or legal appointment or a pre-arranged absence approved by the administration will be ineligible for after school participation regardless of class schedule.
 If students are continually missing class the day of or after competitions or activities, this may result in suspension from activity.
 Unexcused absences will result in extra-curricular nonparticipation that day.
 The student should see the principal for disposition of each instance of unexcused absence.